-The story of how the Association of Neighbourhood Houses B.C. evolved to operate seven neighbourhood houses and an outdoor camp goes back almost as far as B.C.’s history as a Canadian province.
+The story of how ANHBC evolved to operate eight neighbourhood houses and an outdoor camp goes back almost as far as BC’s history as a Canadian province.

 ANHBC is part of a neighbourhood and settlement house movement that began an ocean away in 19th century England.
 As rural residents migrated to cities in search of work and immigrants fled persecution in continental Europe, they left behind their families, communities and everything that was familiar to them.
 The neighbourhood and settlement house movement – starting with the establishment of Toynbee Hall in London in the mid-1880s – recognized a need for public recreation programs, day nurseries for working parents (the city’s first), English as a second language and adult literacy classes, and a new profession called social work.

-Today, neighbourhood houses are hubs for community development activities, programs and services that address and adapt to local needs; there are thousands of neighbourhood houses in more than 30 countries around the world.
+Today, the eight neighbourhood houses and Sasamat Camp are hubs for community development activities, programs and services that address and adapt to local needs; there are thousands of neighbourhood houses in more than 30 countries around the world.